 ;This is our custom GetProcAddress

-;get_proc_address(HMODULE hModule, PCSTR procName)
+;get_proc_address(HMODULE hModule, PCSTR procName)if used _get_proc_address

 baseAddress= -4